How DTC Brands Are Showing Up For ChatGPT (And You Can Too)

 You know what's wild?

 Our customers are telling us they're seeing traffic spikes from ChatGPT (and soon Gemini and Perplexity).
-And get this… some are reporting 30% higher AOV from ChatGPT-referred customers compared to their other channels.
+And get this… we've heard 7-figure and 8-figure brands consistently report 25-30% higher AOV from ChatGPT-referred customers compared to their other channels.

 It's becoming clear that AI search results are quietly driving thousands in new revenue for brands that know how to show up.
 The brands that figure this out early are going to have a huge advantage.
 Similar to early days of SEO.